February 14, 2014 - 9am to 4pm (1-hour lunch break)

-The Friday workshops are intended for a more intensive learning and writing experience.
-Choose one of three 6-hour workshop options.
-Workshops are limited to 25 students and cost $55.
-Please indicate a first and second choice on the registration form.
-Priority will be given to Saturday conference attendees through January 31st.
+The Friday workshop is intended for a more intensive learning and writing experience.
+Workshop is limited to 25 students and the cost is $55.00.
+Priority will be given to Saturday conference attendees through January 31.
 Those registering only for a Friday workshop will be placed on a waiting list.
-On February 1st, if space is available, registrations will be processed from the waiting list in order of the date they were received, and the participants will be notified.
+On February 1, if space is available, registrations will be processed from the waiting list in order of the date they were received, and participants will be notified.

 Sane Writers Writing the Insane: Keeping the Darkness On the Page

 Presenters: Tanya Chernov and Kelly Davio

 Too many writers of challenging or even disturbing subject matter have allowed their material to consume their mental states, but this need not be the case.
 The art world tends to fetishize dysfunction.
 Literature with a focus on dark subject matter is an emerging market, and there is a lack of dialogue about how to function within this problematic style in a positive way.
 This workshop will explore the consequences of succumbing to the darkness we create, and explain concrete, immediately applicable craft techniques to help writers maintain sanity while probing the very darkest of content.